We used to trust Hannaford.

 We can vote with our dollar.

 Sure, no grocery store is perfect.
 But where do we draw the line?
-We should be able to trust that our grocery stores have our best interest at heart, at least!
-We don’t want to have to confront recalls, data breaches, animal cruelty controversies, toxic workplace culture, and everything in between.
+We should be able to trust that our grocery stores have our best interests at heart, at least!
+We don’t want to have to confront price gouging, data breaches, recalls, and everything in between.

 Why Hannaford?